intercognitive/Universal-Machine-Time-UMT/README.md

    - Elapsed time since last block is calculated using high-precision local clock
    - Time drift is continuously monitored and compensated

-This architecture provides a reliable time synchronization mechanism with precision suitable for timestamps in distributed applications, IoT devices, and blockchain transactions where accurate time is critical.
+This architecture provides a reliable time synchronization mechanism with precision suitable for timestamps in distributed applications, robots, vehicles, drones, machines, devices, and blockchain transactions where highly precise time sync is critical.

 ## Using UMT with the peaq SDK

-UMT is readily available through the peaq SDK, allowing any machine to easily integrate with this precise timekeeping mechanism.
+UMT is available through the peaq SDK, allowing any Machine or DePIN to easily integrate and sync with the high precision clock.

 ### SDK Implementation